lnicola/blog/content/map-matching-osrm.md

 2021-11-09T15:05:49+01:00,"[60,60]","[26.XXX,-534.XXX]"
 ```

-At the first sight, those might appear to be two measurements merged into one entry, as the duration seems legit.
+At first sight, those might appear to be two measurements merged into one entry, as the duration seems legit.
 But the second coordinate values are clearly bogus.
 There are no entries with three values, and those with a single one don't have any outrageous outliers.
 So whatever these are, we will make sure to ignore them.